KDevZilla/KDevzilla.github.io/index.md

 Hi My name is Krirk Srithaweewath.\
 Here is the list of my projects on Github.\
 You can just click Download zip file to download the programs directly.
+Some of the program will also have a link to an article I submitted.

 All of the Download zip file links, you can just download them then unzip then double click .exe to run the programs.